ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 ### Configure the RPi to join your network

 When you first start your RPi the file system on the SD card will be expanded to take up the entire size of the SD card.
 The filesystem you copied to this card was smaller intentionally.
-So the RPi detects this and adjust to the size of the card you chose.
-Now it boots the desktop but you are be prompted to set your locale (*I'm in the USA, in the Denver timezone*) so I choose US Keyboard / layout and choose the Denver timezone.
+So the RPi detects this and adjusts the filesystem on the uSD to the size of the card you chose.
+Now it boots the desktop but you are first prompted to set your locale (*I'm in the USA, in the Denver timezone*) so I choose US Keyboard / layout and choose the Denver timezone.

-After you've answered these questions the system
+After you've answered these questions the system ...

 ### Configure services you need